 California’s military leave laws, found at Military & Veterans Code section 389 et seq. and the Uniformed Services Employment and Reemployment Rights Act (“USERRA”), found at 38 U.S.C.
 Section 4301 et seq. ensure that employees are not adversely affected in their employment after taking leave for military service.
 Employees who serve in the military and are entitled to a military leave of absence without pay from the Community School under applicable laws should notify the Principal regarding the need for military leave.

-Please see the Principal for more information regarding job reinstatement rights upon completion of military service.
+Please see the Deputy Director for more information regarding job reinstatement rights upon completion of military service.

 Organ Donor / Bone Marrow Donor Leave